Rick Bullock: Legacy

-Bullock was inducted as a member in the Texas Tech Hall of Fame and the Texas Association of Basketball Coaches in 1985, the Southwest Conference Hall Of Fame in 2013, the Texas Tech Ring of Honor in March 2019, the San Antonio Sports Hall of Fame, and was listed by the UIL as one of the top 100 Texas high school basketball players of all-time in 2021.
+Bullock was inducted as a member in the Texas Tech Hall of Fame and the Texas Association of Basketball Coaches in 1985, the Southwest Conference Hall Of Fame in 2013, the Texas Tech Ring of Honor in March 2019, the San Antonio Sports Hall of Fame, and was listed by the UIL as one of the top 100 Texas high school basketball players of all time in 2021.

 Professional career and later life

 The New York Knicks selected Bullock as the 57th pick in the fourth round of the 1976 NBA Draft.
 After a short stint with the Knicks in which he never appeared in a game, Bullock signed with the San Antonio Spurs in April 1977.
 But, like with the Knicks, Bullock was waived and never played in a game for the Spurs.

 He then transitioned from the NBA to play in the Continental Basketball Association (CBA) for the Lancaster Red Roses during the 1978–79 season.
 There he averaged 13.8 points, 10.8 rebounds and 1.2 assists per game in his 33-game career with the team, but found tremendous success furthering his professional career in Europe playing in the EuroLeague.
-Bullock played for Pallacanestro Cantù in Italy and Fribourg Olympic Basket in Switzerland, formerly known as Benneton Fribourg where he won two championships in 1981 and 1982.
-After the 1982–83 Euroleague season, Bullock left Fribourg Olympic and returned back to the states in July 1983.
+Bullock played for Pallacanestro Cantù in Italy and Fribourg Olympic Basket in Switzerland, formerly known as Benetton Fribourg where he won two championships in 1981 and 1982.
+After the 1982–83 Euroleague season, Bullock left Fribourg Olympic and returned to the states in July 1983.
 Bullock reconnected with the New York Knicks again, this time under new head coach Hubie Brown, who has replaced Red Holzman, but both parties parted ways prior to the beginning of the 1983 season.

 After his basketball career, Bullock returned home where he has worked for the city of San Antonio.
 He is married and has three children.